117-117a Gloucester Street, The Rocks: History

 The Housing Board, founded under the Housing Act 1912, was the first such agency in the state devoted to the construction of public housing.
 The Board acquired land upon which buildings were constructed to be leased to "persons qualified under the Act" for business or residential purposes.
 The Housing Board examined public housing initiatives in the UK and Europe, and incorporated those ideas in constructing tenement dwellings in The Rocks.
 From 1912, the Housing Board built some 30 units in one development along Gloucester, Cumberland and Little Essex streets.
 In addition to housing, the Board also sought to ensure a mix of housing, corner shops, pubs and the like in the area.
 The new terraces, including 117 Gloucester Street, were built by J. H. Thompson of Bondi to the design of Board architect W. Foggitt.
-The first tenant of the new house at No. 117 (now numbered as 119 Gloucester Street) was Charles Smith, of unknown occupation, who lived in the house from 1915 until at least 1932.
+The first tenant of the new house at No. 117 (now numbered 119 Gloucester Street) was Charles Smith, of unknown occupation, who lived in the house from 1915 until at least 1932.

 Of this large Housing Board development, only the northern units remain: the subject building at 117 Gloucester Street, and the building at 140-142 Cumberland Street.
 No. 117 demonstrates the typical Housing Board plan form, providing outdoor spaces in balconies, rear yards and roof top terraces.
 Parts of the Gloucester / Essex / Cumberland Streets Housing Board development were demolished in the 1920s to make way for the approaches to the Sydney Harbour Bridge.
 The remainder of the development was demolished with the construction of the Cahill Expressway in the 1950s to make way for the new freeway.
 No. 117 continued to be tenanted through the 1970s.
 The last house was vacated in the 1980s when the house was boarded up.
 Subsequently, squatters occupied the building.
-Many fixtures were stolen or demolished during this period, perhaps as a result of boom in house renovations elsewhere in the inner city.
+Many fixtures were stolen or demolished during this period, perhaps as a result of the boom in house renovations elsewhere in the inner city.

 Between 1994 and 1995, an extensive programme of conservation works were carried out on the building.
 The work comprised stabilisation, restoration of the front façade and roofs, cutting in damp proof courses, and construction of new floors.
-Joinery, plastering, and other surface finishes were reconstructed on the basis of surviving original fabric.
+Joinery, plastering, and other surface finishes were reconstructed based on surviving original fabric.
 The house is now divided into two separate units which are privately leased to tenants.